Audrey Mestre: Death

-In October 2002, Mestre died in an early attempt to break the 160 meters no-limits free-diving world record that Tanya Streeter had established a few weeks before on August 17, 2002 (at that time this was both men and women's official AIDA record).
+In October 2002, Mestre died in an early attempt to break the 160 meters NLT (No Limit) free-diving AIDA International's world record that Tanya Streeter had established a few weeks before on August 17, 2002 (at that time this was both men and women's official AIDA record).
+Prior to Streeter's dive, the record was 154 meters, held by Loïc Leferme (France) in 2001.
+Just two months later, on October 20, 2002, Loïc Leferme reclaimed the record for men with a dive to 162 meters.
+On October 30, 2004, Leferme extended his own record to 171 meters.

 On October 4, 2002, with a dive team under her husband's supervision, she made a practice dive off Bayahibe Beach in the Dominican Republic to a record depth of 166 meters (545 ft).
 After more deep dive practices, on October 12 she prepared to attempt a dive to 171 meters.
 On reaching 171 meters she opened the valve on the air tank to inflate the lift bag which would raise her rapidly to the surface but the cylinder had no air in it.
 A rescue diver arrived and inflated the lift bag with his air supply but the bag did not rise fast enough due to insufficient inflation, a strong current, and the riser rope being non-vertical.
 A dive that should have been no more than three minutes resulted in her remaining underwater for more than eight and a half minutes.
-By the time her husband put on scuba gear and dove down to bring her unconscious body to the surface it was too late and she was pronounced dead at a hospital on shore.
+By the time her husband put on scuba gear and dived down to bring her unconscious body to the surface it was too late and she was pronounced dead at a hospital on shore.